nolesapex/DidMySettingsChange/README.md

 - **Customizable Configuration**: Allows users to specify which settings to monitor.
 - **Easy to Use**: Simple command-line interface that provides clear and concise output.
 - **Logs and Reports**: Generates detailed logs and reports for auditing and troubleshooting.
+- **Fully Fledged UI Mode** A fully fledged UI mode for simple use of the program.

 ## Installation